Program for Thursday April 30, 2026

 Sponsored by the National Institute on Aging in cooperation with the AGS Research Committee

 This symposium is intended for independently funded researchers at a mid- to senior career level.
 It targets the needs of research leaders and established investigators by providing an update from NIA staff on research programs and initiatives.
-Presentations will include current funding, new opportunities including those related to Alzheimer’s Disease and Related Dementias, and future priorities and research directions of NIA.
-Learning Objectives: (1) describe the current and future research foci of the NIA extramural divisions; and (2) discuss the current funding environment.
+NIA leaders will share updates on the budget and funding landscape, recent policy changes, and current research foci.
+Following these updates, NIA leadership and staff will take live questions from attendees.
+Learning Objectives: (1) discuss the current funding environment; (2) discuss recent policy changes affecting researchers; and (3) describe current research foci of NIA scientific divisions.

 Poster Session